facebookresearch/audiocraft/README.md

 pip install 'torch>=2.0'
 # Then proceed to one of the following
-pip install -U audiocraft  # stable release pip install -U git+https://git@github.com/facebookresearch/audiocraft#egg=audiocraft  # bleeding edge pip install -e .  # or if you cloned the repo locally
+pip install -U audiocraft  # stable release pip install -U git+https://git@github.com/GrandaddyShmax/audiocraft_plus#egg=audiocraft  # bleeding edge pip install -e .  # or if you cloned the repo locally
 ```

 ## Usage
-We offer a number of way to interact with MusicGen:
+We offer a number of way to interact with MusicGen Plus:
-1. A demo is also available on the [`facebook/MusicGen`  HuggingFace Space](https://huggingface.co/spaces/facebook/MusicGen) (huge thanks to all the HF team for their support).
+1. MusicGen Plus is also available on the [`GrandaddyShmax/MusicGen_Plus`  HuggingFace Space](https://huggingface.co/spaces/GrandaddyShmax/MusicGen_Plus),
-2. You can run the extended demo on a Colab: [colab notebook](https://colab.research.google.com/drive/1fxGqfg96RBUvGxZ1XXN07s3DthrKUl4-?usp=sharing).
+2. You can run MusicGen Plus on a Colab: [colab notebook](https://colab.research.google.com/github/camenduru/MusicGen-colab/blob/main/MusicGen_ClownOfMadness_plus_colab.ipynb).
-3. You can use the gradio demo locally by running `python app.py`.
+3. You can use the gradio MusicGen Plus locally by running `python app.py`.
-4. You can play with MusicGen by running the jupyter notebook at [`demo.ipynb`](./demo.ipynb) locally (if you have a GPU).
-5. Finally, checkout [@camenduru Colab page](https://github.com/camenduru/MusicGen-colab) which is regularly
+4. Finally, checkout [@camenduru Colab page](https://github.com/camenduru/MusicGen-colab) which is regularly
   updated with contributions from @camenduru and the community.

 ## API